misterplus/Levitated/README.md

 - Via pull request (Recommended)
 1. Fork this repository
 2. Clone the forked repository to your local machine
-3. Locate this directory "/src/resources/levitated/lang"
+3. Locate these two directories "/src/resources/levitated/lang", "/src/resources/contenttweaker/lang"
 4. Create a new lang file with the corresponding name of the language you are making a localization for
 5. Copy the contents of en_us.lang into your newly created file
 6. Translate all the language keys (Only translate what's on the right side of the equals sign)